Bachelor of Science Degree

-Select an emphasis in Industrial and Organization Psychology, Lifespan Transitions, or Foundations of Counseling, each of which are fully integrated with the American Psychological Association's standards of practice.
+In addition to the foundation courses, select a 2-course emphasis in Industrial and Organization Psychology, Aging Studies, or Foundations of Counseling, each of which are fully integrated with the American Psychological Association's standards of practice.
 Your studies will prepare you to enter a master's degree program in counseling, management, or psychology.

 Interested in this degree?
 Start Here